Benefits of EDI in Logistics & its Impact on Supply Chain

 Electronic Data Interchange (EDI) is the computer-to-computer exchange of business documents in a standard electronic format between business partners.
 EDI includes business documents such as purchase orders, invoices, shipping notes, dispatch data and more.
 EDI empowers businesses to eliminate manual processes, cut costs, reduce errors, and communicate more effectively with trading partners

 With EDI, a trading partner creates a transaction in a standard format and sends it to an electronic mailbox, allowing the other trading partner to download & process the information at their end.
-Such transactions are created & processed automatically by communicating organisations.
+Such transactions are created & processed automatically by communicating organizations.

 EDI for Logistics Operations